basham/swit-workshop-a11y/slides.md

 # Breadcrumbs

-Wireframe → Sketch → HTML → Screen reader
+Wireframe → Sketch → HTML

 Notes:
 Now, let's start with a wireframe.
 This time, I want you to provide a sketch.
 Then I'll show you my answer.
 We'll look at the HTML.
-And then test it with a screen reader.
+I can leave it to you to test with a screen reader.